Six reasons why the Modi government is squarely responsible for India’s worst migrant crisis

 Five days later, on March 18, Prime Minister Narendra Modi appeared on national television and urged Indians to observe a self-imposed “janata” or people’s curfew on March 22 to defeat the virus.

-The announcement set off an exodus of migrant workers who feared the closure of work in cities would make them vulnerable.
+The announcement set off an exodus of migrant workers who feared the closure of work in cities would leave them vulnerable.
 But as they rushed to get back to their villages, the Indian Railways cancelled most trains.
 On March 21, the entire rail network came to a halt.

 At 8 pm on March 24, the prime minister announced a three-week nationwide lockdown – starting midnight.
 Just four hours of notice.